daniftodi/metalio/README.md

 # METALIO
-METALIO was written in need of moving logic from microcontrollers where is hard to write code because of limited memory and processing power to more powerfull devices.
-With MetalIO microcontroller will know basic operations ( like put GPIO 1 to state HIGH ) and time consuming operations will happen on other devices.
-Functions ( aka methods ) from your microcontroller can be invoked in a secure way from anywhere in the world ( thanks to the internet and **mqtt** ).
+The MetalIO role is to move programming logic from microcontrollers (where memory and processing power is a problem) to more powerfull devices like Raspberry.
+With MetalIO microcontroller will know basic operations ( ex: put GPIO 1 to state HIGH ) and time consuming operations will happen on other devices.
+Functions from your microcontroller can be invoked in a secure way from anywhere in the world ( over internet using **mqtt protocol** ).

+The MetalIO version is of the form A.B.C, where A is the major version, B is the minor version and C is the micro version.
+If the micro version is zero, it’s omitted from the version string, i.e. the version string is just A.B.
+When a new release only fixes bugs and doesn’t add new features or functionality, the micro version is incremented.
+When new features are added in a backwards compatible way, the minor version is incremented and the micro version is set to zero.
+When there are backwards incompatible changes, the major version is incremented and others are set to zero.

 ## Features
-- Invoke remote method on your microcontroller
+- Invoke remote method from your microcontroller
-- Easy extend your functionality
+- Easy extend your functionality  ( write new methods on your microcontroller )
 - Move logic to more powerfull devices
 - Create advanced solutions in a simple way